 Another important factor is to make sure all your tax returns are up to date.

 IRS will not release the bank levy until all tax returns are filed.
-If you do not have your records, Michael D. Sullivan, Former IRS Agent can obtain the information to complete all necessary returns that the IRS is looking for within a couple of days.
+If you do not have your records, Fresh Start Tax can obtain the information to complete all necessary returns that the IRS is looking for within a couple of days.

 We get full transcripts and income verification from the IRS to prepare your unfiled tax returns.

 By Federal Law, a bank must wait 21 calendar days after a levy is served before sending payment.
 Then, on the next business day, it must turn over the taxpayer’s money.

 The depositor(s) can waive this waiting period.
 The bank will not send money that is subject to attachment or execution under judicial process.
 “Bank” includes credit unions, savings and loan associations, trust companies, and others described in IRC 408(n) and Treas.
 Reg. §301.6332–3(b).

 During the holding period, a levy might be released, or the amount owed could decrease.

 If the bank receives no release, it must send the payment after the holding period.

 The Role of the Bank Liaison for the IRS Bank Levy